Fairlane Town Center: History

-Developed by A. Alfred Taubman, Fairlane Town Center opened on March 1, 1976.
+Fairlane Town Center was a joint-venture between A. Alfred Taubman, Homart, and Ford Motor Land Development.
+Fairlane Town Center opened on March 1, 1976.
 The mall is one of four super-regional Taubman malls built in the Detroit metro area in the 1970s, the other three being Briarwood Mall in Ann Arbor (1973), Lakeside Mall in Sterling Heights (1976) and Twelve Oaks Mall in Novi (1977).

 In 1976, the mall opened with JCPenney as the north anchor and Sears as south anchor; Hudson's opened on July 20.
 Additional features included an ice skating rink (on the ground floor), a 5 screen movie theater (on the second floor above the ice skating rink), as well as a unique Ford ACT elevated monorail car that shuttled shoppers between the mall and the nearby Hyatt Regency Hotel.
 The monorail system ceased in 1987, and the tracks demolished in 1990.